Palace Theatre (New York City): 2010s and 2020s renovation

 In 2015, the Nederlander Organization and Maefield Development announced another renovation in conjunction with the TSX Broadway development.
 The project would include a new lobby and entrance on 47th Street as well as dressing rooms and other patron amenities.
 The landmark interior would be raised 30 ft to accommodate ground-floor retail spaces.
 The LPC approved the plan in November 2015, even as many preservationists expressed concern over the idea.
 The New York City Council approved the plan in June 2018, allowing the redevelopment to progress.
 The musical SpongeBob SquarePants was the last show to play at the theater prior to the renovation, running from December 2017 to September 2018.
 Demolition of the existing structure began in late 2019.
+Platt Byard Dovell White was hired to redesign the Palace Theatre's interior.

 The reconstruction was originally estimated to keep the Palace closed until 2021.
 The renovation was delayed during 2019 because the contractors needed to inspect an adjacent building, but the property's owners did not grant permission for the inspection for over a year.
 The old 1568 Broadway building was being demolished by early 2020.
 Work was only interrupted for three weeks during the COVID-19 pandemic in New York City, as the TSX Broadway project had hotel rooms and was thus classified as an "essential jobsite".
 Construction of TSX Broadway's superstructure began the next year.
-The theater also underwent a $50 million renovation, which involved restoring the plasterwork and original chandelier; adding sound insulation; and erecting a new box office and new restrooms.
+The theater also underwent a renovation, which involved restoring the plasterwork and original chandelier, adding sound insulation, and erecting a new box office and new restrooms.

 The auditorium was raised starting in January 2022.
 During the lift, the bottom of the auditorium was cushioned by a 5 ft layer of concrete, installed by foundation engineer Urban Foundation Engineering.
 The lift was conducted using 34 hydraulic posts, which were sunk 30 ft into the ground.
 The posts consisted of telescoping beams, which moved the auditorium by 0.25 in an hour.
 After the theater had been raised 16 or 17 ft, in March 2022, the lifting process was temporarily paused while the new structural frame was installed.
 The lifting process was completed on April 5, 2022, though the formal celebration was held the next month.
 Afterward, the permanent supports under the auditorium were installed.
-At the time, TSX Broadway was planned to be completed in 2023.
+At the time, TSX Broadway was planned to be completed in 2023, though this was then delayed to the first quarter of 2024.
+Although the cost of the renovation was estimated in 2022 at $50 million, the project ultimately cost $80 million.